-Of course, these are not apps that will replace a good language learning program but it is a great addition to enhance and enrich their language… and something they can do anywhere that doesn’t feel like school work!
+Of course, these are not apps that will replace a good language learning program such as you would get at the Brouillet Academy, but they are a great addition to enhance and enrich your child’s language skills… and something they can do anywhere that doesn’t feel like school work!

-I hope this helps you support your child bilingual journey!
+We hope this helps you support your child’s bilingual journey!
 Enjoy!

 The pitch: Learn a New Language for Free for life!
-This is on the top-rated language-learning app out there.
+This is one of the top-rated language-learning apps out there.
 Learning with Duolingo is fun and addictive.
 Earn points for correct answers, race against the clock, and level up.
-Their bite-sized lessons were studied for their effectiveness several times, read some of the proofs that it works.

 This app will listen to your pronunciation and let you know how you are doing.
-It builds on the learning each day.
-A typically French immersion student should breeze through the first level and be able to graduate quickly to levels more meaningful to them.
+It builds on the learning you do each day.
+A typical French immersion student should breeze through the first level and be able to graduate quickly to levels more meaningful to them.

 I particularly liked that I could perform a test to determine my level to start which brought me to the reinforcement levels.
 I feel that most French immersion students in grades 3 and up should select advanced and perform the test.
-You then have the option of selecting where you would like reinforcement (like the dreaded prepositions!)
+You then have the option of selecting where you would like reinforcement (like the dreaded prepositions!).
 I love that it mixes up reading comprehension, pronunciation and writing with cute graphics and great user interaction.
-It is very easy to use and engaging… plus it send you a reminder everyday to do your lesson, definitely a plus!
+It is very easy to use and it’s engaging… plus it sends you a reminder every day to do your lesson, which is definitely a plus!

 I feel this app is definitely worth the 10 minutes a day.
-Overall I feel this would be a great choice for French immersion students trying to maintain or enrich their French….
-Okay, this one is my favourites!
+Overall I feel this would be a great choice for French immersion students trying to maintain or enrich their French…. definitely one of my favourites!

-The pitch: We teach languages with a focus on everyday conversation, so it’s relevant, practical and helps to get you talking with confidence.
-With 50 millions users, this app is one of the most widely used.
+The pitch: We teach languages with a focus on everyday conversation, so it’s relevant, practical, and helps to get you talking with confidence.
+With 50 million users, this app is one of the most widely used.

 Martine: This app allows you to perform a test prior to creating an account and choose the beginner or advanced level.
 French immersion students should select the advanced level as I felt the progression was very slow and they could easily tackle it.

-I like that it requires to user to speak back to the phone to verify pronunciation but I didn’t like that it forced me to pronounce “non” with a Parisian French accent rather than how I usually say it as a Quebecer :).
+I like that it requires the user to speak back to the phone to verify pronunciation but I didn’t like that it forced me to pronounce “non” with a Parisian French accent rather than how I usually say it as a Quebecer.
 Every listening and speaking activity uses Parisian French pronunciation.
-It mixes up listening, reading and writing in a pretty effective way but be aware that you must download the lessons one by one so for those cell phone users who are tight on their storage, that may be an issue.
-For some of the matching and fill in the blank activities, users can simply use process of elimination to get through, which I feel is less effective to learn a language.
+It mixes up listening, reading, and writing in a pretty effective way but be aware that you must download the lessons one by one so for those cell phone users who are tight on their storage, that may be an issue.
+For some of the matching and fill in the blank activities, users can simply use the process of elimination to get through, which I feel is less effective to learn a language.